 A Party claiming a dispute shall give Notice of the dispute within seven days of becoming aware of the dispute.
-Such Notice shall describe: (i) the matter(s) in dispute; (ii) the identity of any other Party alleged to have not performed a Contractual or Regulatory Obligation; and (iii) the specific relief sought.
+Such Notice shall describe: (i) the matter(s) in dispute; (ii) the identity of any other Party alleged to have not performed an obligation arising under this Settlement or Regulatory Obligation; and (iii) the specific relief sought.
 Collectively, the Party initiating the procedure, the Party complained against, and any other Party which provides Notice of its intent to participate in these procedures, are "Disputing Parties."